 In some cases, maintenance may even increase the value of your instrument over time.
 If you ever decide to sell your instrument, you’ll be glad you performed regular tune-ups.

-Get Repairs and Tune-Up at a Music & Arts Store Near You
+Get Repairs or an Instrument Tune-Up at a Music & Arts Store Near You

 Whether you need a repair or you’d like to have your instrument tuned up by a professional, Music & Arts can help.
 We have over 200 retail stores nationwide offering certified repairs for most musical instruments.
 Call us at 888-731-5396 for more information, or find a location near you.